 As described in Sec.~\ref{sec:comp}, the formation energy of charged defects depends on the electron chemical potential, which is given relative to the VBM eigenvalue position $\varepsilon_v$. $\varepsilon_v$ is more precisely defined as the energy difference between the pure host material and the host with a single electron hole.
 In the limit of a dilute hole gas, this energy difference is equivalent to the VBM eigenvalue.
 For a finite supercell calculation, however, the energy difference between the bulk system with and without the hole only slowly converges to the infinite limit as the system size is increased.\cite{vbm_hole} Instead, the VBM will always remain at the same position (given a sufficient Brillouin zone sampling), which is the limiting value.

-We can therefore take two approaches to determine $\varepsilon_v$: either calculate the energy difference of the bulk supercell with $q = 0$ and $q = {+1}$, or use the bulk VBM eigenvalue and employ a potential alignment correction\cite{vbm_hole,def_corr,niem-gaas} to achieve consistency with the charged vacancy supercell.
-This alignment is generally determined by comparing the average potential of the bulk supercell $V_\mathrm{bulk}$ with the average potential of a `bulk-like' region of the vacancy supercell $V_\mathrm{vac}$.
-The correction to the defect formation energy is then $q \left ( V_\mathrm{vac} - V_\mathrm{bulk} \right )$.

-In the rest of this section we describe the two methods that we employ for calculating the correction: a partitioning of the real-space potential using Voronoi cells, and an MLWF-based approach.
-To the best of our knowledge, this is the first time these methods have been applied to first-principles defect calculations.
+Two approaches can be taken to determine $\varepsilon_v$: either calculating the energy difference of the bulk supercell with $q = 0$ and $q = {+1}$, or using the bulk VBM eigenvalue and employ a potential alignment correction\cite{vbm_hole,def_corr,niem-gaas}.
+In the rest of this section we describe the two methods that we employ for calculating the potential alignment correction: a partitioning of the real-space potential using Voronoi cells, and an MLWF-based approach.
+To the best of our knowledge, this is the first time these methods have been used to calculate the correction.